 An Estate Agent’s salary is typically based heavily on commission.
 So how much you earn will depend on the number of sales and lettings contracts you can deliver.
 Base salaries are therefore relatively low and start off with a typical starting salary of £14,000, potentially rising to £30,000, plus.

 Estate Agents who perform well are usually rewarded with promotion and this can lead to opportunities to progress into Negotiator and Manager roles.
 Finally, when you know the local market inside out, you could even think about opening your own Estate Agency.

 Apply for a job straight away…

 You usually don’t need any academic qualifications to become an Estate Agent and some large estate agencies will offer to take interesting candidates with no experience and train them up.
-If you are interested in this route in, you can browse our range of roles below.
+If you’re interested in this route, you can browse our range of roles below.

 ...Or complete an industry-related qualification

 Others feel more confident going into an interview having already attained a relevant qualification.
 New Skills Academy offers an Estate Agency Diploma (Level 3) course which is perfect for anyone who has an interest in learning more about the role and industry.

 This 10-hour online course will teach you everything you need to know to kickstart your career as an Estate Agent.
 It’s broken down into 16 modules, including A Day in the Life of an Estate Agent, Valuation Process, and Sales Progression.